• Skip to primary navigation

 Bowl of Vietnamese peanut sauce dip with spring rolls in the background.

-• Balance Sweetness and Tanginess: Achieving the right balance between sweetness and tanginess is crucial.
+Balance Sweetness and Tanginess: It is crucial to achieve the right balance between sweetness and tanginess.
 Taste the sauce as you go and adjust the sugar and lime juice (or rice vinegar) to create a harmonious blend of flavors.

 Dipping a spring roll into a bowl of peanut sauce topped with crushed peanuts and sriracha.